FlexConfig Policies

 Choose Objects > Object Management, then select FlexConfig > FlexConfig Objects from the table of contents.

 Examine the predefined FlexConfig objects to determine if any will be able to generate the commands you need.
-Click View (View button) to see the object contents.
+Click View (View icon) to see the object contents.
 If an existing object is close to what you want, start by making a copy of the object, and then edit the copy.
 See Predefined FlexConfig Objects.

 Examining the objects will also give you an idea of the structure, command syntax, and expected sequencing for a FlexConfig object.